TypQxQ/KTC/Dev_doc.md

 ktc_toolchanger.py is initialized for each toolchanger system and can have a parent_tool.
     Name:       is case sensitive and can contain spaces params_*:           Aditional personizable options that can be used by macros.
+    disengage_gcode:    G-Code run when disengaging
+    init_mode:          When to initialize the toolchanger: manual, on_start or on_first_use.
+                        Defaults to manula.

+    init_gcode:         G-code running on initialization.
+    engage_gcode:       G-code running when engaging tool-lock.
+    disengage_gcode:    G-code running when disengaging tool-lock.

     engage :        Function to engage the tool lock.
 Locking the tool disengage :     Function to disengage the tool lock.
 Unlocking the tool.